Can I apply even if I don’t know what I want to do for a career?

 What’s the difference between a major and a minor?

 Your major is your specialty, the main focus of your program and what will be printed on your degree when you graduate.
 For example, if you study French, you could graduate with a Bachelor of Arts in French.
 The subject of your major will be what the majority of your classes focus on, although you will have the freedom to explore some other subjects too.

 Your minor is a sub-specialty, a subject you have studied in depth, but not as much as your major.
 You don’t have to take as many courses to earn a minor in a subject, and sometimes you can mix and match different minors and majors.

 How long will I be in school?

 Undergraduate programs usually last four years, although they can take more or less time depending on your program or school.
 Work placements in certain programs can also extend the total amount of time you’re in school, even if you don’t spend all your time in the classroom.

 If you decide to continue in school after your undergraduate program — for example, if you want to become a doctor or a lawyer — you will have to spend another three or more years in school before you begin practicing.

 Should I look for a program that includes work experience?

 Having work experience is always a plus when you’re looking for a job.
-If your program offers a work term, co-op, or internship, you should consider it an added bonus.
+If your program offers a work term, co-op or similar opportunity, you should consider it an added bonus.
 You will graduate with a solid combination of classroom and real-world experience.
-These experiential learning opportunities can be found in arts and science programs, as well as professional programs.